 Salary increases Total reported pay for prior calendar year increased 1.86% (half year of 3.75%, compounded) to prior fiscal year and 3.75% annually for each future year.
 Retirement Active members are assumed to retire at age 61, or immediately if currently age 61 or older.
 Withdrawal Rates are shown in rate table.
 Disability Age-related rates based on experience; see table of sample rates.
 Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 60.
 Percentage married 66.67% of active members are assumed to be married.
 Actual marital status is used for members in payment status.
 Age of spouse Females are assumed to be three years younger than their male spouses.
 For members in payment status, actual spouse date of birth is used, if provided.
 Eligible children Retiring members are assumed to have no dependent children.
 Form of payment Members are assumed to elect a life annuity.
 Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
 In cases where submitted data was missing or incomplete, the following assumptions were applied: There were no members with missing or invalid dates of birth.
-Data for active members: There were no active members with missing salary or service.
+Data for active members: There were 2 active members with missing salary and service.
+We used expected salary and service based on the prior valuation for these members.
 Data for terminated members: Benefits were provided by PERA for all members.
-Data for retired members: There were 3 members reported without a gender.
+Data for retired members: There were 5 members reported without a gender.
 We assumed male gender.
-Because PERA reclassifies disabled members as retirees once the member reache Normal Retirement Age, we compare the members that PERA reports as retirees to our disabled group from the last valuation.
+Because PERA reclassifies disabled members as retirees once the member reaches Normal Retirement Age, we compare the members that PERA reports as retirees to our disabled group from the last valuation.
 If a member was disabled in the prior valuation, we reclassify that member as a disabled retiree in this year's valuation.
-We reclassified 56 retirees as disabled retirees in this valuation.
+We reclassified 49 retirees as disabled retirees in this valuation.